DE1-Engineering-Mathematics/module-resources/how-to.md

 ![Disable security](media\how-to_disable-security.PNG)

 ___Warning: Now that we have disabled preview security, make sure you trust all the markdown files you open, as well as their content's sources.___
-_(aka: don't forget you left this setting off and then go open up some random file off the internet)_
+_(aka: don't forget you left this setting off and then go preview up some random file off the internet)_

 <br><br>